Fixing an external hard drive that’s not showing up on Mac

 2. Mount an external hard drive on Mac

 If Mac isn’t automatically recognizing your external hard drive, it’s time to force it to.
 Connect your hard drive and follow these instructions:

-- Go to System Preferences > Disk Utility.
+- Go to Applications > Utilities > Disk Utility.

 - Check that the external disk is listed in the left sidebar.

 - Highlight your hard drive and select Mount.
 It should now appear under devices in the Finder.

 If the hard drive still isn’t playing ball, the next step is First Aid.

 3. Run First Aid on an external hard drive